fuag15/project_northstar_openvr_driver/README.md

 - openvr sdk [built from source or prebuilt](https://github.com/ValveSoftware/openvr).
 - a working [SteamVR and SteamVR for linux](https://store.steampowered.com/about/).

-Platform specfic code has been written in IFDEF's and should be complete for Windows / Linux hosts.
+Platform specfic code has been written in IFDEF's and should be complete for Windows / Linux / OSX hosts.

 Please let me know if you are running things on linux and make github isseus for any problems.
-Supporting other operating systems is a priority for me but SteamVR did not play nice with my linux development environment and I haven't taken the time to get it working yet.
+Supporting other operating systems is a priority for me but I havent got SteamVR set up on my linux development host.

 ### Build Instructions